-Prerequisite(s): MTH 085 or MTH 099 or MTH 011/MTH 012 with a grade of C- or better; or SM08, or adequate score on the Mathematics Placement Examination.
+Prerequisite(s): MTH 011/MTH 012 or MTH 085 with a grade of C- or better, or SM08, or adequate score on the Mathematics Placement Examination

 MTH 155(D) - TOPICS IN MATHEMATICS

 An exploratory course in mathematics for the Liberal Arts student.
 Topics may include mathematical logic, set theory, counting techniques, probability and statistics, transfinite and finite numbers, bases other than 10, history of mathematics, puzzles and paradoxes, geometry and topology, patterns and sequences, or others chosen by the instructor.